JaggedIntelligence/NotesRepo/AI-concepts/All-about-MCPs.md

 Massive Crustaceans Party: What might success look like if everything goes to plan?

+### 2/ 40 MCP Servers That Turn Claude Into a Productivity Machine

-### The Starter Packs: Which MCP Servers to Install First
+The Starter Packs: Which MCP Servers to Install First

 Do not install all 40 at once.
 Pick a starter pack based on your role.

 **For Developers:**